delight-f/donebyfifty/README.md

 2. For each trial, simulate each working year: salary, tax, concessional contributions, surplus allocation, mortgage amortisation, investment growth
 3. At retirement, snapshot the bridge portfolio
 4. In bridge-only mode, project drawdown through to super access age
-5. Score success or failure — did the bridge assets survive to preservation age?
+5. Score success or failure: did the bridge assets survive to preservation age?

 Results are seed-locked, so a given set of inputs and seed will always reproduce the same output.